elastic/kibana/x-pack/plugins/lens/public/drag_drop/readme.md

 ## Dropping

-To enable dropping, use `DragDrop` with both a `dropType` attribute that is truthy and an `onDrop` handler attribute. `dropType` should only be truthy if is an item being dragged, and if a drop of the dragged item is supported.
+To enable dropping, use `DragDrop` with both a `dropTypes` attribute that should be an array with at least one value and an `onDrop` handler attribute. `dropType` should only be truthy if is an item being dragged, and if a drop of the dragged item is supported.

 ```js
 const { dragging } = useContext(DragContext);